run-ai/genv/docs/source/usage/enforcement.rst

 Genv supports enforcement features to allow users and system administrators to ensure that only the resources provisioned by Genv are being used by processes and environments using the command :code:`genv enforce`.

+Note that to use enforcement capabilities on a machine that multiple users are sharing, you will need to run :code:`genv enforce` commands :ref:`using <Using sudo>` :code:`sudo`.

 Quick start
 -----------
 This is a guide to get started with enforcement features in Genv.